tim48-robot/disgitbot/discord_bot/README.md

    - `GITHUB_APP_ID=...` (App ID from the GitHub App page)
    - `GITHUB_APP_PRIVATE_KEY_B64=...` (base64 from step 5)
    - `GITHUB_APP_SLUG=...` (the app slug shown in the app page URL)

+**Security note:** Never commit the private key or base64 value to git.
+Treat it like a password.

 ### Step 6: Get REPO_OWNER (.env) + REPO_OWNER (GitHub Secret)